kvarak/dnd/docs/_Classes/ranger.md

 >
 > -- Landon Fleetcloak, Burghal explorer

 ### Burghal Explorer Magic
-Starting at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Burghal Explorer Spells table.
+You learn an additional spell when you reach certain levels in this class, as shown in the Burghal Explorer Spells table.
 The spell counts as a ranger spell for you, but it does not count against the number of ranger spells you know.

 #### Burghal Explorer Spells
 | Ranger Level | Spells |